iCliniq Logo

 Welcome to icliniq.com.

 I have gone through your reports (attachment removed to protect the patient's identity).
-Echocardiogram (echo) is fine; the whole one of the electrocardiogram (ECGs) shows prolonged Q-T, and in others, it is normal.
-So it is likely related to sinus tachycardia.
-So there is nothing to suggest any specific abnormalities in your report.
+An echocardiogram (echo) is fine; the whole of the electrocardiogram (ECGs) shows prolonged Q-T, and in others, it is normal.
+So, it is likely related to sinus tachycardia.
+So, there is nothing to suggest about any specific abnormalities in your report.
 All symptoms may be related to anxiety as well.
-Here, your threadmill test (TMT) is not attached, so please attach it and also attach both electrocardiogram(ECG) tracings so that I can review them.
+Here, your threadmill test (TMT) is not attached, so please attach it.
+Also, attach both electrocardiogram(ECG) tracings so that I can review them.
 Also, your pheochromocytoma workup is negative.
 Do you have any hypertension?
-Have you checked your sleeping and standing bp and pulse rate?
+Have you checked your sleeping and standing BP and pulse rate?
 Kindly follow up for further assistance.
-Thank you.

 Patient's Query